canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

     5. Organise multi-vendor issue coordination through TSANet or Canonical's direct partnerships where applicable.
 When the root cause is identified, the DTAM will work with the vendor for that sub-system, working to resolve the case through their normal support process.
     6. Attend applicable Canonical internal training and development activities (in-person and remote).
   2. Canonical will hold a quarterly service review meeting with the customer to assess service performance and determine areas of improvement.
   3. The DTAM is available to respond to support cases during the DTAM’s working hours.
-Outside of business hours, support will be provided per the Ubuntu Advantage Support Process.
+Outside of Business Hours, support will be provided per the Ubuntu Advantage Support Process.
   4. If a DTAM is on leave for longer than five consecutive business days, Canonical will assign a temporary remote resource to cover the leave period.
 Canonical will coordinate with the customer with respect to foreseeable DTAM leave.
 3. Dedicated Support Engineer ([DSE](#term-dse))
-  1. Canonical will enhance its support offering by providing a DSE, who will perform the following services during local business hours for up to 40 hours per week (subject to Canonical leave policies) during the term of service:
+  1. Canonical will enhance its support offering by providing a DSE, who will perform the following services during local Business Hours for up to 40 hours per week (subject to Canonical leave policies) during the term of service:
     1. Be available onsite as required to meet the customer’s requirements.
-    2. Understand the products utilised in the customer’s environment that need to be integrated with Canonical’s offerings and provide best effort assistance on those products to ensure the successful usage of offerings from Canonical.
+    2. Understand the products utilised in the customer’s environment that need to be integrated with Canonical’s offerings and assist with those products, to the extent reasonable based on the DSE’s expertise, to ensure the successful usage of offerings from Canonical.
     3. Provide support and best-practice advice on platform and configurations covered by the applicable Ubuntu Advantage services.
     4. Act as the primary point of contact for all support requests originating from the customer department for which the DSE is responsible.
     5. Manage support escalations and prioritization in accordance with Canonical's standard support response definitions and customer needs.